-Having separate passwords for every account helps to thwart cybercriminals.
-At a minimum, separate your work/University and personal accounts and make sure that your critical accounts have strong passwords -- and multi-factor authentication if possible.
+Password managers create and store your usernames and passwords in an encrypted vault that you can access across your devices and UC Berkeley offers FREE LastPass PremiumAt a minimum, separate your work/University and personal accounts and make sure that your critical accounts have strong passwords -- and multi-factor authentication when available.

 Pay by credit card, not debit card.
 Credit cards offer protections that may reduce your liability if your information is used improperly.
 Debit cards typically do not have the same level of protection.
 A related tip is to use a separate credit card only for your digital transactions.
 While this won’t prevent theft, it will limit your exposure and make online fraud easier to detect.

-3. Only use apps from known, reputable sources.
+3. Use apps from known, reputable sources.

-4. Don't respond to pop-ups.
+4. Don't respond to pop-ups or unsolicited texts.

 5. Secure your devices.